 *Compensation and Bonuses

-The salary for entry-level associates starting in 2022 is $150,000.
+As of July 1, 2023, the salary for entry-level associates starting is $180,000.
 Associates are also eligible to receive productivity bonuses.
-For entry level associates, the first bonus of $7,500 is paid when associates record billable hours of 1,850 hours, and at every 50 billable-hour increment above 1,850 hours for the year, an additional $7,500 bonus is paid.
-Billable hours include up to 100 hours per year of pro bono work.
+For entry-level associates, the first bonus of $7,500 is paid when associates record billable hours of 1,850 hours, and at every 50 billable-hour increment above 1,850 hours for the year, an additional $7,500 bonus is paid.
+Billable hours include up to 100 hours per year of pro bono work and up to 50 hours for approved DE&I work performed on behalf of the Firm.
 Discretionary bonuses also may be awarded each year at the discretion of the firm on the basis of a variety of factors, including exceptional contributions to the firm or the community, firm-wide profitability, and other factors.

 *The firm’s compensation and bonus structure is reviewed periodically and is subject to change.